 Rockdale City Suns Football Club are a community based sporting organisation currently participating in the NSW Premier League Football competition.
 Established in 1969 by a group of Macedonian Australians, the Club has grown over the years considerably.
 The Club plays in the NPL NSW MEN’S 1 Competition.
 In addition, our SAP and Youth teams also compete in the highest level of their respective divisions.

-The Club participates in the local St,George Football Association where the Club has many teams ranging in age groups from 6s to All Age and in 2016, for the first time, over 35 and 45 teams.
-With over 450 juniors, we are growing at rapid rate.
+The Club participates in the local St,George Football Association where the Club has many teams ranging in age groups from 6s to All Age.
+In 2017 the club fielded a record 500+ juniors across all divisions of mens and womens competition.

 The Club was formed in 1969 by a group of Macedonian Australians who gave the team the name “Ilinden” which has special meaning for all Macedonians throughout history.